Bug out Bag: Crash course in building your ultimate bug out bag – Part 1

 - Type of pack: There are multiple types of backpacks, and it is beyond the scope of this post to go into details of how to choose the best pack.
 Do some research on the available options.
 The typical aspects you need to consider are:

 - Capacity: Generally expressed in the number of days or litres.

 - Features: Different bags will have different features.
 Some of these are the frame type, back ventilation, pack access (top loading or panel access), number and placement of pockets, padding, attachment points, and covers.

 - Fit: Considering your torso length, waist size, and other special requirements to ensure an appropriate fit.

-- Appearance and color: Choose a pack that will not draw unnecessary attention.
-Stay away from brightly colored packs, or packs that appear overly expensive or filled with expensive and useful survival items.
+- Appearance and colour: Choose a pack that will not draw unnecessary attention.
+Stay away from brightly coloured packs, or packs that appear overly expensive or filled with expensive and useful survival items.

 Also consider the content of your pack first, and then purchase your backpack.
 This way you will have a better idea of the size and type of pack you require.

 Another aspect to consider is how much your bug out bag should weigh.
 It should, obviously, be as light as possible, but it is useful to decide on a maximum weight.
 A general rule of thumb is that a backpack should never be heavier than 1/3 of a person’s body weight.
 There are some variations on this rule, suggesting a maximum of 20% of body weight for novice hikers, up to 35% of body weight for experienced hikers in peak physical condition.

 Having said this, there are obvious shortcomings in using only body weight as an indication of maximum pack weight.
 There is, therefore, not a straight forward answer of what the maximum weight of your bug out bag should be, but it is useful to consider some of the following points: